magentabusiness/magentabusiness.github.io/_includes/docs/mobile-center/mobile-center.md

 {% include images-gallery.html imageCollection="self-registration-2" %}

 - **Captcha properties**.
 Captcha (Completely Automated Public Turing test to tell Computers and Humans Apart) is an automated test used to distinguish between human users and bots.
-Using Captcha in ThingsBoard helps prevent the automated creation of fake accounts in the system.
+Using Captcha in IoT Hub helps prevent the automated creation of fake accounts in the system.

 To **generate the Captcha**, navigate to the [Google ReCaptcha admin console](https://www.google.com/recaptcha/intro/v3.html){:target="_blank"}:
 - Select which version of reCAPTCHA you will use: v2, v3, or Enterprise.
-- Specify the domain name of your ThingsBoard instance.
+- Specify the domain name of your IoT Hub instance.
 - Copy and securely store the the site key and secret key.

 {% include images-gallery.html imageCollection="captcha" %}

-**In ThingsBoard**:
+**In IoT Hub**:
 - Select the **Captcha version** to be used.
 - Specify **Captcha site key** - the public key used to render the CAPTCHA on the site.
 - Specify **Captcha secret key** - the private key used for verifying CAPTCHA responses on the server.